 Paula is interested in assisting others to reach their educational goals.
 She maintains a strong commitment to new lawyers, and to Family Lawyers seeking WA Law Society specialist accreditation in Family Law.

-She has also been recognised by Doyle’s Guide as a recommended Leading Family and Divorce Lawyer Australia, 2019.
+Paula is rated by Doyle’s Guide as a Leading Lawyer with respect to Family Law Matters and a Leading Lawyer with respect to High-Value Family Law Matters in Western Australia, 2019.
+She has also been recognised by Doyle’s Guide as a recommended Leading Family and Divorce Lawyer in Australia, 2020.

 Paula is an Accredited Family Law Specialist (NSW).